+Extremist views

-Extremist views As a school we are quick to challenge pupils, staff or parents expressing opinions contrary to fundamental British values, including 'extremist' views.
-Our classes focus on these values through the following activities:
+As a school we are quick to challenge pupils, staff or parents expressing opinions contrary to fundamental British values, including 'extremist' views.
+We will do our duty and report to prevent strategy as defined in the Safeguarding Policy.

+Our classes focus on these Fundamental values through the following activities: